18-HOLE WGA STANDING RULES – 2022

 7. PLAY DAY: Date, course and event as indicated by the schedule:

-b.
-For cancellations or to be added as a late sign-up, call or email the Pairings Coordinator listed on the web site under the “Play day Information/Tee Time” tab.
+c.
+For cancellations or to be added as a late sign-up, call or email the Tee Time Adjuster listed on the web site under the “Play day Information/Tee Time” tab.
 Do NOT cancel on Total-e.

 8. MARGARET GRIFFIN INVITATIONAL: The Invitational is a two-day event.
 The format is a best ball event, low gross and low net both days with no more than an 8-stroke differential between partners.
 There is a POA mandate that a minimum of 50% of the players be HSV property owners.
 Information will be posted on our website in advance of the tournament dates.
 Any WGA member may invite any female golfer from inside or outside HSV to play in the two-woman event.
 It is not a requirement that a WGA member be part of each team.
 WGA members may request invitations be sent by the Tournament Director to other women’s golf associations inside or outside of Arkansas.
 All players must have an established USGA handicap or a verifiable handicap by their club professional.

-9. MEMBER/MEMBER: The Member/Member is a two-person WGA tournament requiring each member to have COMPLETED 25% of available WGA league play days (not counting the Margaret Griffin Invitational Tournament) prior to the signup date for the Member/Member.
+9. MEMBER/MEMBER: The Member/Member is a two-person WGA tournament requiring each member to have COMPLETED 25% of available WGA league play days (not counting the Margaret Griffin Invitational Tournament) prior to the initial signup date for the Member/Member.
 This tournament is funded through a separate player entry fee.
-Tournament play consists of a total of five 9-hole match play games over a two day period.
-Web signup will be made available one month prior to the tournament with further game details being communicated via all WGA information outlets well in advance of the web sign up.
+Tournament play consists of a total of five 9-hole match play games over a two-day period.
+Initial web signup will be made available at least one month prior to the tournament with further game details being communicated via all WGA information outlets well in advance of the initial web sign up.
+Subsequent signups MAY be made available at a later date by the Tournament Chair for members that have NOT met participation requirements if additional players are needed to complete the field or to serve as stand-by teams.

-10. LOW GROSS/ LOW NET CHAMPIONSHIP: The combined club championship will crown a low gross and a low net champion.
+10. LOW GROSS/LOW NET CHAMPIONSHIP: The combined club championship will crown a low gross and a low net champion for members who have COMPLETED 25% of available WGA league play days (not counting the Margaret Griffin Invitational Tournament).
 There will also be gross and net flight winners.
 You will be pre-flighted by handicap.
-This tournament will feature the largest payout of any WGA event.
-It will be 3 days of stroke play.
-This tournament will have a $20 entry fee.
+The tournament will feature the largest payout of any WGA event.
+It will be 2 days of stroke play.

 11. BLIND SCORE: For multiple ball events, or when a team is incomplete, a “blind score” may be utilized.
 On each play day (other than tournaments) a player with a similar index will be chosen by the Scoring Committee to be in the blind score.
 When a team uses a blind score, it will be copied from the original scorecard and combined with the other scores.
 The BLIND SCORE PERSON IS NOT ELIGIBLE TO WIN A PRIZE WITH THE TEAM SHE “COMPLETES.”
 SHE IS ONLY ELIGIBLE TO WIN WITH HER ORIGINAL PLAYING PARTNERS.